Remembrance Day is a hard day, emotionally, for me.

 We named our son after the two sides of his family that are intertwined in war and bravery.

 My son’s name is Theodore Barclay.
-He was named this not only because these are both family names but because of two family members who both fought during WWII to help liberate Holland.
+He was named this not only because these are both family names, passed on for generations, but because they are the names of two family members who both fought during WWII to help liberate Holland.

 Theodoor is my great uncle.
-He and his brother, Hermanus, were part of the Dutch resistance, the underground.
-They were my Opa’s most immediate older brothers (there were 7 children in the family).
+He and his brother, Hermanus (above), were part of the Dutch resistance, the underground.
+They were my Opa’s most immediate older brothers (there were 9 children in the family).
 Theodoor, 24, and Hermanus, 21, did what they could but, in the end, they were captured by the Nazis and executed August 10, 1944, one month before the Canadians arrived.
 ONE MONTH.